The gist: NEA boosts safety after 2021 blast, MPs query Long Island sand sourcing

 1. NEA’s workplace safety culture and practices strengthened following blast

-A series of safety measures were put in place by NEA following the 2021 Tuas Incineration Plant explosion.
+A series of safety measures was put in place by NEA following the 2021 Tuas Incineration Plant explosion.

-The accident caused the death of two NEA officers, and a third suffered third-degree burns.
+The accident caused the deaths of two NEA officers, and a third suffered third-degree burns.

 Ms Fu said this is the first time such an incident has happened in the plant’s 36 years of operations – up until it was decommissioned as planned in July 2022.